thinkbot-project/api/sandbox/markdown-docs/docs.md

 If you want to admire these beautiful results locally, you need a visualisation program like [Paraview](http://www.paraview.org/).

-Using `curl`, thinkbot and Paraview is a fine way of solving this problem and visualising the results, but it isn&#8217;t as cool
+Using curl, thinkbot and Paraview is a fine way of solving this problem and visualising the results, but it isn&#8217;t as cool

 [demonstration of embedding results]